 Things to consider

-- Severity of the tooth problem
+- The severity of the tooth problem

 The first thing you and your doctor should consider is how serious the dental issue is.
 For instance, minor dental damage requires dental fillings, while major one will need a crown.